Chanho-Ko/-Udacity-Finding_lane_lines/writeup_template.md

 The result for a example image is shown below:

-![alt text][image_in]
 ![alt text][image_out]

-### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+Red lines are the created lane lines by my pipeline.
+Please refer to the Jupyter file for details of description and python codes.

-### 3. Suggest possible improvements to your pipeline
+### 2. Suggest possible improvements to my pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+A fluctuating effect is often detected in the result video.
+It can be improved by fine tunning.
+However, the tunning parameters can be differ on another evironments.
+Changing parameters adaptively with deep learning model can be possible improvements.